 You use WinSCP .NET assembly from VBA (Microsoft Office, including Excel, Word and Access) as any other COM library.

-In Microsoft Visual Basic editor, go to Tools > References, check reference to WinSCP console interface .NET wrapper and confirm with OK.
+In Microsoft Visual Basic editor, go to Tools > References, check reference to WinSCP scripting interface .NET wrapper and confirm with OK.

 There are some less known techniques that you may need to use, which are described in following sections.